rizutazu/random_c_code/c_try_catch/readme.md

 - Compiler reliance: this implementation heavily relies on gcc's `labels as values` and `nested function` extension, other compilers might not work
 - No `return` statement in `try` block: as it is implemented over `nested function`
+- No `goto` outside label statement in `try` block:
+  - you can goto a label defined in current try block,
-- No `goto` statement in `try` block: for reasons i don't know, the compiler keeps complaining it, even though labels are declared to be visible in `nested function`
+  - but you can't goto a label defined outside it: for reasons I don't know, the compiler keeps complaining about it for "undefined label", even though labels are declared to be visible in `nested function`
 - Your code analyzer might complain about lacking a `;`, because they do not treat `nested function` as valid syntax:
   - `int func1() { int nested_func() {return 42;} }   <== 😱😱😱 Oh my god a syntax error!!!`
   - `int func1() { int nested_func(); {return 42;} }   <== 👍👍👍 Valid code, pass`